pallavi-2001/Email-Account-Creation/README.md

 #Email Creation Application using Java

-  This is a simple java projct.That simulates the process of creating and managing employee email account for a company
+  This is a simple java project.That simulates the process of creating and managing employee email account for a company

   -##Project structure

-    **EmailApp.java
+    **EmailApp.java**

     This is the main class containing a main method.It interacts with the users to :
       --Check if they you are a new employee
       --Collect first and last name
       --Create a email account using a 'Email' class

-    **Email.java
+    **Email.java**

-    This class handles Email account creation logic.It includes a feature like --Generating a passward and Changing the passward --Creating a standard Email formet by using employee name and department --Setting mail box capacity and alternative Email
+    This class handles Email account creation logic.It includes a feature like --Generating a passward and Changing the passward --Creating a standard Email format by using employee name and department --Setting mail box capacity and alternative Email

   -##Features